kubermatic/kubermatic/docs/proposals/improve-addons.md

 In the final implementation, we propose to have at least two catalogues per KKP installation.
 We think this makes sense to protect core addons, which are essential for all clusters, to be protected from third-party influence:

 - CoreAddonCatalogue → will be maintained by Kubermatic.
-Should not be directly edited by the customer.
 We think it makes sense to add this as a layer of protection against misconfiguration.
 This catalogue is rarely changed.
 Moreover, this catalogue will not be shown in the UI.
 This catalogue contains addons for the supported Kubernetes versions (eg KubeProxy will have 3 versions of the addons, one per K8s version.
 OpenVPN will have one version of the addons compatible with the 3 K8s versions)
 - CustomAddonCatalogue(s) →one or multiple catalogues that contain custom addons.
 This catalogue can be changed more often.
 Additionally, it is possible to have multiple CustomAddonCatalogues

 Furthermore, the AddonCatalogueDistributor ensures that there are no duplicate addons inside the AddonCatalogue.
 A duplicate is defined by two addons having the same `name` and `version`.
-In these situations, we propose the AddonCatalogueDistributor to stop its distribution and log an error.
+We propose to protect against accidental edits using a ValidationWebhook.
 Lastly, we envisioned two possible sources for a catalogue:

 - watching for changes of an AddonCatalogue Custom Resource directly inside KKP master